 /\Q$s/ && say $ARGV' search_2.txt ip.txt

-# this will remove newline at the end of file before assigning to $s
+# this will remove newline from the end of file before assigning to $s

 $ perl -0777 -nE '!$#ARGV ? $s=s/\n\z//r :